CoE Computing Services manages information technology (IT) solutions for the CoE Dean's Office, and CoE Centers and Programs.

 - For those who are comfortable updating website content, we provide training in Drupal, our content management system.
 Depending on comfort level, these content contributors log in to the website and do anything from making simple edits, adding headings and paragraphs, uploading and linking to images and documents, etc. Not to worry; edits to the site are reviewed by Web Team members before they are published.
 And we're here to help with technical, editorial, design support.

-- Delegate the work to the Web Content Team
+- Have the Web Content Team do it

-- Content owners who have complex updates or edits to highly formatted content (tables, collapse-expand sections, etc.) or who do not want to work directly in Drupal/on the website can communicate updates several ways:
+- Content owners who have complex updates or edits to highly formatted content (tables, collapse-expand sections, etc.) or who do not want to work directly in Drupal can communicate updates several ways:

 - Meet with a Web Content Team member and discuss the updates.